-Safeguarding files have a front sheet, chronology as well as and all other safeguarding paperwork-in chronological order, the most recent being at the front of the file.
+Safeguarding files have a front sheet, and all other safeguarding paperwork.
 All concerns, discussions and decisions made, and the reasons for those decisions, are recorded on the safeguarding file including: -

 - a clear and comprehensive summary of any concern. - details of how the concern was followed up and resolved. - a note of any action taken, decisions reached and the outcome.